 Although no one can put forth rigid parameters, most would agree that there is an "expected" period of normal grief after any loss.
 This grief reaction would certainly include feelings of depression.
 If, however, the feelings of depression persist beyond several weeks and being to interfere with your ability to function at home and or at work (sleep disturbance, appetite changes, lingering irritability/anger, chronic hopelessness, persistent anxiety/panic), it would be time for some professional support.

 After a miscarriage, some professionals would call the emergence of depressive symptoms PPD (postpartum depression), loosely fitting in to the understanding that PPD is recognized as the presence of clinical depression following childbirth.
 Others would call it, Depression.
 It doesn't really matter what we call it.
 What we need to understand is that the childbearing years are a time of increased risk for onset of depression in women.

-After a pregnancy loss, depression is not only understandable, it is also very treatable.
-Women who experience symptoms of depression that do not remit after a couple of weeks, should seek the help of a healthcare professional, either their doctor or a good therapist.
-Depending on the symptoms, depression is most responsive to the combination of antidepressants and supportive psychotherapy.
-In addition to whatever professional or medical support they might need or want, some women find a great deal of support online, where they can connect with other women with similar losses.
-Other women may choose to plant a flower garden, or create a personal memorial or engage in some ritual or service to mark the passing of their child.
+After a pregnancy loss, depression is not only understandable, it is also treatable.
+Women who experience symptoms of depression that do not remit after a couple of weeks, should seek the help of a healthcare professional, either their doctor or a good therapist who specializes in the treatment of women and depression.
+Depending on the symptoms, depression responds well to psychotherapy and medication, if indicated.
+In addition to whatever professional or medical support they might need or want, some families find a great deal of support through social media, where they can connect with other families with similar losses.
+Some women may choose to plant a flower garden, or create a personal memorial or engage in some ritual or service to mark the passing of their child.

 Copyright 2012 Karen Kleiman, LCSW postpartumstress.com